bwp91/homebridge-ewelink/README.md

 * To successive contributors: [@MrTomAsh](https://github.com/MrTomAsh) and [@howanghk](https://github.com/howanghk) for [homebridge-ewelink-max](https://github.com/howanghk/homebridge-ewelink).
 * To the creators/contributors of [Homebridge](https://homebridge.io) who make this plugin possible.
 * To the creators/contributors of [Fakegato](https://github.com/simont77/fakegato-history): [@simont77](https://github.com/simont77) and [@NorthernMan54](https://github.com/NorthernMan54).
+* To the creator of the awesome plugin header logo: [Keryan Belahcene](https://www.instagram.com/keryan.me).
 * To all users who have shared their devices to enable functionality.

 ### Disclaimer